cloud-elements/devportal/docs/products/formulas/how-it-works.md

 # Terminology: Formula Instances

 Once a formula has been created, in order to have that formula begin executing, at least one formula instance will need to be created.
-When creating a formula instance, you just simply give it a name, and populate all of the required "variables".
+When creating a formula instance, you simply give it a name, and populate all of the required "variables".

 > **PROTIP:** Cloud Elements currently supports formula and/or formula instance creation via API and via the Formula Builder UI.